Essay 7.8 — The Plugin Kit, Part 8 of 9.

 A Closed Loop — The Only Way to Evolve a Plugin Is to Have Already Understood It

 PLUGIN-LOCK gates the operator-approved entry.
-TEST-LOCK forces deliberate test edits.
-Safe-lock makes every commit conditional on tests passing or reverts the working tree.
+TEST-LOCK forces deliberate shell-test edits.
+Safe-lock makes hard-substrate close-out conditional on tests passing or reverts the working tree.
 The historian ratchet refuses unlock when the plugin’s narrative has fallen behind.

 Each part, a risk closed: - An edit landing without operator approval (closed by PLUGIN-LOCK). - A correctly-failing test silently rewritten to mask a broken change (closed by TEST-LOCK). - A change committing despite a failing test (closed by safe-lock). - A plugin getting edited without anyone re-reading the cycles that produced its current shape (closed by the historian ratchet).